astroshift/ctime/README.md

 ./ctime

-Please report any issues or bugs you may find by [creating an issue ticket] (https://github.com/astroshift/ctime/issues/new) here.
+Please report any issues or bugs you may find by [creating an issue ticket](https://github.com/astroshift/ctime/issues/new).
 Make sure to include the steps to reproduce it or state if you're not sure how it happened.